 - a driver’s license suspension for several years.3

-Note that the definition of “minor injury” will likely depend on the:
+Note that the meaning of “minor injury” will likely depend on:

 - the laws of the state in which you are convicted of DUI in.